Canada Study Visa from Afghanistan

 Very few student visa offerings are so generous.
 With all these benefits, Canada should be considered a viable option for applicants from Afghanistan.

 A Canadian Student Visa or Educational Visa is called a Canadian Study Permit.
 The study permit is a document the Canadian Government issues that allows foreign students from Afghanistan to study at designated learning institutions (DLI)’s in Canada.
 Afghanistan nationals need a study permit to study in Canada.
 The time to apply is before you travel to Canada.

-The following are the documents needed to apply For a Canada Student Visa as a Afghan Citizen
+The following documents are required to apply For a Canada Student Visa as a Afghan Citizen:

 No, as a Afghan citizen you don’t need a study permit if your course or study program in Canada is for less than 6 months.
 However, you must complete your course or program within the time you’re allowed to stay in Canada.